1965 San Diego Chargers season: Week 14: at Houston Oilers

 The Chargers clinched their division after scoring the game's final 17 points.
 Duncan opened the scoring in the 1st quarter, taking a punt and eluding several tacklers on a 63-yard touchdown return.
-On their next possession, the Chargers faced a 3rd and 22 from their own 8, and Hadl was brought down in the end zone for a safety.
-After forcing a punt, they extended their lead with an 11-play, 85-yard drive: Lowe had a 23-yard run, Norton converted a 3rd and 10 with a 27-yard catch, and Alworth scored on a 5-yard touchdown reception.
-The Chargers soon had another scoring chance, but Hadl was intercepted in Houston territory, and the Oilers fought back with a field goal and a Blanda touchdown pass, pulling the score back to 14–12 at halftime.
+On their next possession, the Chargers faced a 3rd and 22 from their own 8-yard line, and Hadl was brought down by three Oilers in the end zone for a safety.
+After forcing a punt, San Diego extended their lead with an 11-play, 85-yard drive: Lowe had a 23-yard run, Norton converted a 3rd and 10 with a 27-yard catch, and Alworth scored on a 5-yard touchdown reception.
+The Chargers soon had another scoring chance, but Hadl was intercepted in Houston territory, and the Oilers fought back with a field goal and a Blanda touchdown pass, trailing only 14–12 at halftime.

-Houston's momentum continued into the second half, recovering a Norton fumble and driving to another Blanda touchdown pass.
+Houston's momentum continued into the second half as they recovered a Norton fumble and drove to another Blanda touchdown pass.
 The Chargers responded with field goals on consecutive drives, the first set up by a 41-yard Lincoln catch and the second by three consecutive runs that covered 16, 14 and 17 yards (the first by Lincoln, the next two by Lowe).
 Blanda threw his third touchdown only three plays later, putting Houston up 26–20 with 11 minutes to play.
-Hadl made several key plays on an answering 13-play, 76-yard touchdown drive.
-He converted a 3rd and 10 with a 22-yard pass to Lincoln, and had runs of 9, 23 and 14 yards.
+Hadl made several key plays on an answering touchdown drive, converting a 3rd and 10 with a 22-yard pass to Lincoln and having runs of 9, 23 and 14 yards.
 Finally, he scored on 4th and goal with a 1-yard quarterback sneak.
 Warren intercepted Blanda three plays later, leading to a third Travenio field goal.
-The Oilers then turned the ball over on downs at their own 15, and Lowe went around right end for a touchdown on the next play.
-Duncan added a late interception near to his own goal line.
+The Oilers then turned the ball over on downs at their own 15-yard line, and Lowe went around right end for a touchdown on the next play.
+Duncan added a late interception near his own goal line.

 Both Charger running backs gained over 100 yards of offense.
-Lowe rushed 19 times for 99 yards and a touchdown, while adding a single catch for 6 yards; Lincoln rushed 1 times for 62 yards and caught 5 passes for 87 yards.
+Lowe rushed 19 times for 99 yards and a touchdown, while adding a single catch for 6 yards; Lincoln rushed 11 times for 62 yards and caught 5 passes for 87 yards.